postmates/cernan/README.md

 * `-vvv` -- error, warning, info, debug
 * `-vvvv` -- error, warning, info, debug, trace

-The `--config` flag allows for more fine grained control of cernan via the config file.

 # License

 cernan is copyright © 2017 Postmates, Inc and released to the public under the